seatable/python-pipeline/README.md

 - [ ] change phusion base image / outdated? concept with slow releases ->
   If PID is |=1 tini can be used with a standard language specific base image (e.g. gcc, golang, python, .. or debian slim) (https://github.com/krallin/tini#using-tini)

+## done

+- [x] **escalate:** A separate docker.com user in the seatable organisation is recommended:
+ Access Tokens are always user bound / personal accounts should be avoided for this use case
+- github@seatable.io user and PSA is used to authenticate github actions with dockerhub

 ## Scheduler